unChaz/sci-fi-5e/docs/races/galilean.md

 ## Galilean
 The Galilean refer those born on Io, Europa, Ganymede, and Callisto; the 4 largest moons of Jupiter, or in the great docks of Thebe.
 The Galilean moons are dry, harsh landscapes due to imperfect terraforming, and produce a hardened humorless populous.
 The Galilean care more about honor than any other culture of humans, past or present.
-Japanese culture has had a great influence on the Galilean, but their people come in all variations of human.
+Ancient Roman and Japanese culture has had a great influence on the Galilean, but their people come in all variations of human.
 Galilean have a natural aptitude for tekcasting.

 ### Skin Traits